-1Department of Pharmacy, Affiliated Hospital of Jinggangshan University, Ji'an, Jiangxi 343000, China holecystectomy, classified as a class II (cleancontaminated) surgical procedure, includes 2 primary methods: laparoscopic cholecystectomy (LC) and open cholecystectomy.
-Before LC became common in the late 1980s, the incidence of surgical site infections (SSIs) in open cholecystectomy was reported to range from 3% to 43%.2 A meta-analysis of 42 studies indicated that prophylactic antibiotics could reduce postoperative infection (PI) rates by up to 9%.3 Given the frequency and severity of PI after open cholecystectomy, these findings strongly supported the use of antimicrobial prophylaxis.
-However, LC has since largely replaced open cholecystectomy, offering advantages such as reduced postoperative pain, shorter hospital stays, and lower morbidity and mortality.4
+Cholecystectomy, classified as a class II (clean-contaminated) surgical procedure, includes two primary methods: laparoscopic cholecystectomy (LC) and open cholecystectomy 1.
+Before LC became common in the late 1980s, the incidence of surgical site infections (SSIs) in open cholecystectomy was reported to range from 3% to 43%2.
+A meta-analysis of 42 studies indicated that prophylactic antibiotics could reduce postoperative infection (PI) rates by up to 9% 3.
+Given the frequency and severity of PI following open cholecystectomy, these findings strongly supported the use of antimicrobial prophylaxis.
+However, LC has since largely replaced open cholecystectomy, offering advantages such as reduced postoperative pain, shorter hospital stays, and lower morbidity and mortality 4.